LoreBz/Conc2015BST/README.md

 ### Usage

-  - from a console, move to directory "Conc2015BST/ConcurrentBST/"
+  - from a console, be sure to be under the root folder "Conc2015BST/"
   - type "ant start"
   - code will be compiled and Test class executed
   - type "ant clean" to delete output files